Carnegie Mellon University

 He and fellow CMU alumna Ann Roth were honored in 2014 with Distinguished Achievement Awards from the United States Institute for Theatre Technology (USITT).

-"I got in my VW and drove to Pittsburgh, walked in the door to Carnegie Tech and announced myself," he was quoted as saying in the Dec.
-2013 issue of Sightlines, a monthly newsletter for USITT members.
+"I got in my VW and drove to Pittsburgh, walked in the door to Carnegie Tech and announced myself," he was quoted as saying in the December 2013 issue of “Sightlines,” a monthly newsletter for USITT members.

-Lee, who teaches at Brown University and is the resident designer for Trinity Repertory Company in Providence, Rhode Island, also designed the sets for "Saturday Night Live."
+Lee, who passed in 2023, taught at Brown University and was the resident designer for Trinity Repertory Company in Providence, R.I.
+He served as the longtime, award-winning set designer for "Saturday Night Live."

 Judith Light, College of Fine Arts 1970